dllopezr/stori_dataEng_challenge/README.md

 - You can create an integration to attach the lambda function with SimpleEmailService and send an email to the user with the ID/URL of the image.
 - For analytics purposes, you can create an ETL to bring usage data to a Data Lake (S3 -> Athena)
 - For massive amounts of petitions or large files, you can attach an SQS to the lambda function and change the invoke type to allow asynchronous processing
 - Additionally, for massive amounts of petitions it would be a good idea to change the lambda for ECS's clusters under a Load Balancer.
-Serverless options like Lambda can get very expensive when the usage scales exponentialy.
+Serverless options like Lambda can get very expensive when the usage scales exponentially.
 - You can use SNS to send alerts about failures in the requests.
+- About the management of the infrastructure: it'll be much better to use outputs and variables to reference the resources in Terraform, instead of hardcoding the arn's.
+This will allow seamless scaling and operability when the architecture begins to grow.